grange85/ahfow-www/_posts/2006/2006-04-04-luna-covers-album.markdown

 - news
 tags: []
 ---
-<p>I know nothing more about this except the snippet leaked by Britta on the Dean & Britta website forums</p>
+I know nothing more about this except the snippet leaked by Britta on the Dean & Britta website forums

-<blockquote><p>There will be be a covers album released by Beggar's Banquet at some point.This may include some unreleased material, but it is all covers, of course.</p></blockquote>
+> There will be be a covers album released by Beggar's Banquet at some point.This may include some unreleased material, but it is all covers, of course.